-

 1. Tax-Deferred Growth:

 - The money invested in an RDSP grows tax-deferred.
-While contributions themselves are not tax-deductible, any income earned within the plan (like interest, dividends, or capital gains) is not taxed until the funds are withdrawn.
+While contributions themselves are not tax-deductible, any income earned within the plan (like interest, dividends, or capital gains) is not taxed until the funds are withdrawn.2.
+Government Contributions:

 - The Canadian government offers two major types of contributions to RDSPs: